AO-StreetArt/CLyman/docs/pages/Object_API.rst

 .. http:delete:: /v1/object/{object_key}/asset/{asset_key}

-   We can remove an asset from an object easily with this API, which requires no message body.
+   We can remove an asset from an object easily with this API.

    :statuscode 200: Success